 Other Standard (specify):

-All individuals/vendors providing individual-directed goods and services must be at least 18 years of age.
+All individuals/vendors providing individual-directed goods and services must be at least eighteen (18) years of age.
 All individuals/vendors must be able to: (1) demonstrate to the waiver participant that they have the capacity to perform the requested work and the ability to successfully communicate with him/her; and (2) have all necessary professional and/or commercial licenses required by federal, state and local statutes and regulations, if applicable.

 Individuals/vendors providing non-medical transportation as an individual-directed service must have: (1) a valid driving license and (2) the minimum amount of liability insurance required by the District of Columbia for the type of vehicle used to provide the transportation.
 Furthermore, if applicable, individuals/vendors shall enter into a Medicaid provider agreement, as required by CMS, which shall be executed by the VF/EA FMS-Support Broker entity on behalf of DHCF.